 It is best to err on the side of caution and avoid becoming “the good listener” or “shoulder to lean on” for a friend of the opposite sex.
 This is especially true with married friends who should be pursuing such relationships with their spouses.
 Recently I have learned of three prominent ministry leaders who experienced moral failures because of their relationships with the opposite sex.
 More than likely each situation began with casual friendships that escalated after becoming too close.

 Many in secular society view contentment as they view love—as a feeling or emotion over which they have no control.
 The Bible, however, presents contentment the same way it presents love—as a decision.
-In marriage we choose to be content or discontent with our spouses—the way our spouses look and what our spouses offer us.
-This is illustrated in Proverbs 5:18–19:
+In marriage we choose to be content or discontent with our spouses—the way our spouses look and what our spouses offer us:

 And rejoice with the wife of your youth.